FabienFerrero/UCA_AIOT/README.md

 Please install & use the official Arduino Core from **RFThings**: [<b>RFThings/arduino-STM32L4</b>](https://github.com/RFThings/arduino-STM32L4)

-*All of examples in this reposistory are integrated into the Arduino Core.
+*All examples & libraries used in this reposistory are integrated into the Arduino Core.
 Make sure that the installed core version is **0.0.61 (or above)** to be compatible with all examples in this repository!*

 ## Schematic